Riucchi/Python.Bot-Discord/README.md

 This bot Has the next commands for use:

-/entrar - Joins the Channel
+<li>/entrar - Joins the Channel</li>
-/Reproducir + url - Start Playing the song from the url /skip - Skip to the next song if there any on queue /stop - Stop the music and leave the Voice Channel /pause - Stop the current playing song
+<li>/Reproducir + url - Start Playing the song from the url</li>
+<li>/skip - Skip to the next song if there any on queue</li>
+<li>/stop - Stop the music and leave the Voice Channel</li>
+<li>/pause - Stop the current playing song</li>
-/resume - Resume the last song paused
+<li>/resume - Resume the last song paused</li>

-for running it just install the dependencies, make and .env archive with your APP-TOKEN from discord then, copy the ID from the server that will the bot first connect when u start it and add as enviroment variables.
+<p>for running it just install the dependencies, make and .env archive with your APP-TOKEN from discord then, copy the ID from the server that will the bot first connect when u start it and add as enviroment variables.

-then run the archive main with the next command
+then run the archive main with the next command: python main.py</p>

-python main.py

 Enjoy